Biblical Scholarship as a Form of Lying:

 An Interview with Jefferson White

 This interview was conducted in June of 2001.
 It was edited and updated in 2018.
 The interviewer remains anonymous.
-Excerpts from the book, Evidence and Paul's Journeys, can be found at jeffersonwhite.com/pauls-journeys.
+For more information about the book, Evidence and Paul's Journeys, see jeffersonwhite.com/pauls-journeys.

 Q: You have recently been quoted as saying that "modern biblical scholarship is a highly developed form of lying."
 But you have also written an interesting work of biblical scholarship about the Apostle Paul.
 Does that mean that you are a liar?

 Q: And yet your book is largely based on the work of biblical scholars.
-Not to be irreverent, but why did you rely on liars to provide the footnotes for your book?
+Not to be irreverent, but why do you rely on liars to provide the footnotes for your book?